 Make this homemade Chicken Pot Pie with Cheddar Dill Biscuits recipe for your family and they will love you forever.
 Everything is completely made from scratch and totally worth it!

-I did something different on Saturday, I took a Spring Pies baking class at Whole Foods.
+I did something different on Saturday, I took a Fall Pies baking class at Whole Foods.
 It was so much fun!
 We did 3 sweet recipes and this amazing Chicken Pot Pie with Cheddar Dill Biscuits.
 A creamy homemade chicken filling with fresh veggies, topped with made from scratch cheddar cheese and fresh dill biscuits.
 To die for!

 It was so good that I couldn’t wait to make it for my family on Sunday!
 And guess what, they loved it!